Ostinchuk/datura-python-task/README.md

 # Take-Home Coding Task – Senior Python Backend Engineer

 ## Overall Design
-This project implements an asynchronous API service that:
+This project should implement an asynchronous API service that:

 1. Provides an authenticated FastAPI endpoint to query Tao dividends from the Bittensor blockchain
 2. Caches blockchain query results in Redis for 2 minutes